Two mothers, one preventable infection

 What is group B streptococcus (GBS)?

 Group B streptococcus (GBS) is a bacteria that can cause an infection that, left untreated in infants, may lead to sepsis and meningitis, and even death.
 It is estimated to cause at least 90,000 newborn deaths and 46,000 stillbirths annually, and more than half those deaths occur in Sub-Saharan Africa.
-Over 20 million pregnant women carry the bacteria in any given year, and can pass it unknowingly to their babies during delivery.
+Over 20 million pregnant women carry the bacteria in any given year, and can pass it unknowingly to their babies during delivery, especially vaginal delivery.
 Worldwide, countries vary widely in their abilities to detect and treat GBS—and in their health systems’ capacity to care for the children who contract it.
 A maternal vaccine that could pass antibodies to a developing baby, protecting them in those early weeks of life, would significantly reduce these inequities—and ensure that more babies can survive and thrive.

 More on maternal immunization